lilyanB/ontra/README.md

 ## Description:

 Ontra — The On-Chain Trading Engine Ontra is a Uniswap v4 Hook that brings institutional-grade execution directly on-chain.
 The core idea is a Rehypothecation Hook: any LP liquidity or order liquidity that is not currently active is automatically deposited into Aave to earn yield.
 When liquidity becomes needed again, the Hook withdraws it in a single batch to minimize gas.
 Ontra provides an on-chain execution layer supporting: Limit orders TWAP orders (30s / 1m / 5m packs) Trailing stop orders (5% / 10% / 15% pools) Hidden orders secured with Fhenix FHE All orders resting in the system earn yield through Aave.
 Ontra’s goal is simple: professional, efficient, privacy-enabled execution — fully on-chain.
+**Implementation Note**: I set aside the initial implementation approach.
+The functionality to automatically migrate inactive LP positions to Aave is working.
+However, I moved to version 2 of the protocol, which focuses on trailing stop loss orders.
+Continuing with the idea of optimizing liquidity, pending positions in trailing stop loss are deposited into Aave and will be put back into Aave after their execution.

 ## Deployment Link: